m-whe/cheminf/README.md

 Cheminformatics workflows
 by Michael He

-I've included three python workflows in this repository.
+I have included three python workflows in this repository.

 >1. smiles-to-inchi_key.py
 >2.
 CHEBMLid-to-smiles.py